If You Take a Mouse to School Story-related Math Pack for Preschoolers

 This pack includes three number puzzles with different pictures that must be divided into seven distinct sections.

 Below are some of my favorite mouse-related books.
 You can find them at your local library, in a used bookstore, or on Amazon.
-The titles have my affiliate links that will take you to the correct Amazon page if you want to purchase some.
+The titles include my affiliate links, which will take you to the correct Amazon page if you want to purchase one.

-• If You Give a Mouse a Cookie by Laura Numeroff introduces this little character and tells the story of what would happen if a mouse shows up on your doorstep and you give him a cookie, using rhythmic text and a circular tale.
+• If You Give a Mouse a Cookie by Laura Numeroff introduces this little character and tells the story of what happens when a mouse shows up on your doorstep and you give him a cookie, using rhythmic text and a circular tale.

 • Time for School, Mouse! by Laura Numeroff tells how the little mouse searches high and low for his homework, finding many other things.
 Time for School, Mouse! teaches kids new words while celebrating the fun of going to school!